-This general term is applied to all unconsolidated deposits regardless of whether they were deposited directly as post-glacial stream deposits, glacial outwash (proglacial fluvial sediments), reworked outwash, kame terrace deposits, melt-out till, moraine deposits or reworked lodgement till (Photo 2.5.6).
+This general term is applied to all unconsolidated deposits regardless of whether they were deposited directly as post-glacial stream deposits, glacial outwash (proglacial fluvial sediments), reworked outwash, kame terrace deposits, melt-out till, moraine deposits or reworked lodgement till (Photo 2.5.5).
 The unit is composed of sand, gravel, cobbles, boulders and a small clay/silt fraction.
 The unconsolidated deposits are present in valley centers, typically ranging from four to twelve feet in thickness (Rubin, 1996).
 With the exception of a thin, weathered mantle often capping it, this is the uppermost geologic unit most commonly forming stream banks.
 Boulders specific to this geologic unit naturally drop out as stream banks are eroded, providing some aquatic habitat and diversity.

-Photo 2.5.6.
-Coarse fluvial sediment comprises most of the Schoharie Creek and East Kill stream banks
+Photo 2.5.5.
+Coarse fluvial sediment covers many of the Manor Kill's stream banks.